sdsc-ordes/zarr-linked-data/README.md

 ## Locally (without k8)

+Set-up you [poetry project](https://python-poetry.org/docs/#installation) using `poetry install` in the same folder as the pyproject.toml

+OR

-Install the requirements with `pip install -r requirements.txt`.
+Install the requirements with `pip install -r requirements.txt` (these are the requirements for the kubernetes set-up so you will have some useless packages for local dev)

 ## With kubernetes